 Catalog and Session

-Open a new Catalog or Session in a new window in addition to the current open window.
-Deselect this check box to replace the current window with the new Catalog or Session.
+Open a new Catalog or Session in a new window in addition to the currently open window.
+Deselect this checkbox to replace the current window with the new Catalog or Session.

 Recent Captures Collection

 Choose the duration after when a Recent Capture folder will be created in the Library.
 This is useful to isolate groups of images when shooting tethered throughout the day.
 Select the duration from the fly-out menu.

 When detecting a memory card in a card reader, decide whether the importer dialog opens automatically or ignores it.

 Choose the appropriate action for adding Session Folders to Favorites from the fly-out menu.

 Choose Auto from both the Display and Processing drop-down menus to improve performance.
 The Auto setting will automatically determine whether your graphics card will produce a faster performance than the CPU (Central Processing Unit) in your computer.
 Select Never if you are experiencing stability problems.
 Note that OpenCL stands for Open Computing Language.

 Enable or disable the activities icon when Capture One is busy.